eglavin/fresh-windows-install/README.md

 # Winget Install Script

-Below is a list of applications I commonly use, this readme is designed so I can grab any item on the list and just copy and paste the command into the cli to install the application.
+This a list of applications I commonly use, this readme is designed so I can grab any item on the list and just copy and paste the command into the cli to install the application.

+## Usage

 All apps can be installed by running the `run.ps1` script with the `-InstallAll` flag: